taurus-org/taurus/doc/source/tep/TEP16.md

 TODO: describe. (see tango migration doc)

-### Migrate TEP pages and index and define how to start new TEPs
+### Migrate TEP pages and index

 - A file called `TEPX.md` will be created for each existing TEP (X being the TEP number).
 These files will be located in `<new_tep_location>` within the source code repo.
 For example, we propose `<new_tep_location>` to be defined as `doc/source/tep`.

 - A file called `index.???` will be created in `<new_tep_location>`, containing the info currently in `https://sourceforge.net/p/tauruslib/wiki/TEP`.
 The provisions from TEP0 for that page now apply to `index.???` (i.e., TEP drivers are required to update the status of their TEP in this page).

 TODO: decide on extension for the index file.
 It may be .md, or .rst, or .htm,...

 - One or more service-provider independent URLs (e.g., `tep.taurus-scada.org`)
   should be configured to redirect to the new location of the TEPs and the index.
   This service-agnostic URL(s) should be used instead of the GH-specific location in all documentation from now on (this allows us to change the location in the future without altering the docs).

 - The wiki pages currently served under `https://sourceforge.net/p/tauruslib/wiki/TEP/` should now redirect to the new location (if possible, do an automatic redirection, but that is too much work, a link in the contents of the files would suffice)

-- In order to start a new TEP, the following should be considered:
+### Define how to start new TEPs
 - the process starts when the TEP driver submits PR containing, at least, one file called `TEPX[.md|.txt|.rst|...]`, where X is the TEP number and the extension depends on the the markup language used, if any (as of today, we recommend `.md`).
 - The discussion for this new TEP should take place using the comments and similar tools within the PR itself.
 - If the TEP includes some proposal of implementation in code form changes, these should be included as commits in the same PR (and reviewed as any other contribution).
 - If the TEP reaches an ACCEPTED stage, the PR is merged (which, at the same time, will bring the source code implementation changes, if any).
   If the TEP is REJECTED, the integrator will issue a commit in the PR reverting any implementation changes (if any) and then he/she will merge the PR so that the whole discussion history is not lost.

-- A note should be added to the EPs affected by this TEP

 ### Define what to do with the mailing lists